 - Purchasing a mobile broadband dongle on a pay-as-you-go programme, which can be bought from most mobile phone shops

 ADSL is by far the most popular choice of UK broadband.
-However, this type of broadband uses an existing telephone line.
-Therefore, if a home does not have an active telephone line set up, expats will need to have this sorted before arranging for broadband installation
+However, this type of broadband uses an existing telephone line so if a home does not have an active telephone line set up, expats will need to have this sorted before arranging for broadband installation

 It is important to begin by checking that cable services are available in the local area.
-This can be done by phoning Virgin.
+This can be done by consulting Virgin.
 If the area is covered, residents are able to sign up for fibre, which offers faster internet speeds.
 The majority of cable services are covered by Virgin but there are a few small companies competing for customers.

 Satellite television packages in the United Kingdom

 The advantage of having a Virgin Media package is that the Virgin engineer will install the telephone line, broadband and television package all in one day.
 They are able to do this as Virgin has its own phone lines, so does not have to use BT phone lines.
 Virgin offers a wide range of packages to suit different requirements.

-Expats will need to have a telephone line installed or reactivated before the broadband can be set up.
-BT also supplies BT Vision television packages which work through the television aerial.
+Expats will need to have a telephone line installed or reactivated before broadband can be set up.
+Several different subscriptions are offered at various price points.

 Sky supplies the most popular television packages in the UK.
 It also supplies broadband and telephone line packages.
 Sky is not able to install a telephone line, broadband and television package in one day, as Sky uses BT telephone lines.
 So, first customers need to have a BT telephone line installed or reactivated before the television package and broadband can be installed.
 Therefore, an expat would need to set up an installation date for the BT engineer to install a phone line, followed by another installation date for the Sky engineer to install the Sky TV package.
 Sky offers a wide range of packages to suit different requirements.